 Amy loves to run in local races as well as destination runs.
 She's run numerous ten milers and half marathons and 5 marathons to date (Houston, Savannah, Houston, Honolulu, Marine Corps).
-More races to come in the future - from fun 5Ks to half marathons and another full marathon in the near future.
+More races to come in the future - from fun 5Ks to half marathons and London full marathon in April 2017.

 What's the story behind RUNaway Moms?